cromarty/ttsprojects/generic/emacspeak/testperl/README.md

 This directory contains Perl scripts and modules, and other test files used for testing the Emacspeak protocol parser in `../parser/parser.yp`.

-## EmacspeakParser.pm

-This is the parser module generated thusly:

-yapp -m EmacspeakParser ../parser/parser.yp

 ## generate_parser.sh

-This script does the generation of the `EmacspeakParser.pm` module by running:
+This script does the generation of the `Parse/Emacspeak.pm` module by running:

-	yapp -m EmacspeakParser ../parser/parser.yp
+	yapp -m Emacspeak parser.yp

+After cding to the right place (`Parse`).

 # testparser.pl

 A Perl script to test the parser and semantic action modules.

+## parser.yp

+Actually a soft-link to ../parser/perl/parser.yp

 ## Notes

-The parser module should probably be installed as to make:

-	use Emacspeak::Parser;

-Make sense.

 ## Semantic actions in the parser